aiven/aiven-docs/docs/products/kafka/howto/renew-ssl-certs.md

 [dedicated Aiven CLI command](/docs/tools/cli/service/user#avn_service_user_creds_download) `avn service user-creds-download`
 :::

-## Acknowledge the usage of the new SSL certificate
+## Acknowledge new SSL certificate usage

-To stop receiving periodic notifications about certificate expiration, you need to acknowledge that the new certificate has been taken into use.
+To stop receiving notifications about certificate expiration, you must confirm that the new certificate is in use.

 To acknowledge the new SSL certificate with the [Aiven Console](https://console.aiven.io/):